Albany Academy for Girls

 Albany Academy for Girls is an independent college-preparatory day school for girls in Albany, New York, United States, enrolling students from preschool (age 3) to grade 12.
 Founded in 1814 by Ebenezer Foote as the Albany Female Academy, AAG is the oldest independent girls day school in the United States.
 It is located on the corners of Hackett Boulevard and Academy Road, across the street from its brother school The Albany Academy.

 In July 2007, the administrative teams of The Albany Academy and Albany Academy for Girls merged into The Albany Academies.
-Both schools bring with them deeply treasured values of community, tradition and purpose.
 In 2024, the school continued its campus realignment efforts and launched a rebrand of the unified school as "Albany Academy."

 Collaboration with The Albany Academy

 The Board of Trustees announced that The Albany Academy and Albany Academy for Girls would merge into The Albany Academies in July 2007.
 In 2024, the school continued campus realignment efforts and became known as Albany Academy.
 Single-gender education will continue in the Middle School, while Lower School and Upper School students are now co-educational.
 Christopher Lauricella currently serves as the Head of School.